PhilippeR26/starknet-webAuthN/README.md

 ![](./Images/create-2.png)

 ### 2. Store answer in the backend
 The answer is an object, containing some data that needs to be stored for long term in the DAPP server.
-In this DAPP, it's stored in a Supabase database by the backend.
+In this DAPP, it's stored in a KV `upstash for Redis` database by the backend.
 The stored data :
 ```json
 {